Outside Employment and Activities

 report any changes that may occur during the academic year (e.g., change in outside employment workload).

-Other than the public service exception described below, activities for which the employee does not receive any compensation do not need to be reported unless the employee or supervisor believes there may be a conflict of interest or interference with the employee’s university duties and responsibilities.
+Other than the public service exception described below, activities for which the employee does not receive any compensation do not need to be reported unless the employee or supervisor believes there may be a conflict of interest or interference with the employee’s university duties and responsibilities, or if the outside activities will take place during or interfere with the employee’s normally scheduled work hours.

 Public Service Exception – Uncompensated activity, which includes serving in either an elected or appointed capacity, in any federal, state, or local government entity including governing bodies of school districts, cities, towns, or other local governmental districts, must be reported.